safespring/docs/content/backup/performance/first-backup.md

 The First Complete Backup
 ----------------------------
-When backing up a machine for the _first time_, you know a priori that there is no data from your machine on the backup server.
+When backing up a machine for the _first time_, you know beforehand that there is no data from your machine on the backup server.
-In such a case, the optimization above yields no benefit, and the Backup-Archive client will only incur an unnecessary overhead when using the incremental backup method.
+In such a case, the optimization above (caching) yields no benefit, and the Backup-Archive client will only incur an unnecessary overhead when using the incremental backup method.